 Notable Alumni In a nutshell, what’s the nature of your work?

-Carol was a chemistry major at Skidmore College.
-She is now a professor of environmental and physical chemistry at Stonehill College in Easton, Massachusetts.
+Robin was a biology major at Skidmore College.
+She is now a genetic counselor at Oakwood Hospital and Medical Center in Dearborn, Massachusetts.
 This profile originally appeared in Scope Quarterly Winter 2008.